Koodoo/squad_server_bot/README.md

 # squad_server_bot
-Manage your squad server from the comfort of your discord.
+Manage your squad server from the comfort of your discord. **THIS ONLY WORKS FOR WINDOWS!!**

 **HOW TO CREATE A BOT ON DISCORD AND INSTALL RECQUIRED FILES**